 Calculates a CRC (Cyclic Redundancy Check) value for a feature and places the calculated CRC value into the attribute specified.

 If a CRC is calculated for both coordinates and attributes, it is returned as a hexadecimal string representing an integer of double the bit-length of the chosen algorithm.
-If a CRC is calculated for only coordinates or only attributes, it is returned as a hexadecimal string representing an integer equal to the algorithm bit-length.
+If a CRC is calculated for only coordinates, only attributes, or a file, it is returned as a hexadecimal string representing an integer equal to the algorithm bit-length.

 Features to calculate a CRC value for.